Welcome to

 Our honey is excellent, wonderfully tasting, and very very pure.

 What would you like?
 Pure honeycomb squares?
 One pound bottles of light honey?
-Two and a half pound bottles?
-20floz canning jars of chunk honey, where light honey surrounds a big piece of honeycomb?
-(This won't ship well).
-And 12oz bears of your choice of light or light amber honey?
-We have an excellent spring batch of creamed honey.
+And 8,12, and 24oz bears of honey?
 They're all great.
 Other products?
 Have you ever tried bee pollen?
-See the photo at right.
-Pure beeswax in molds...
-You can see the honeycomb design and the bar behind in the photo.
+Pure beeswax?
 Beeswax is a natural wax that is used for lubrication around the home.
 Drawers stuck?
 Wood sticking to power saw?
 Screws hard to drive?
 Beeswax can help.
-To the right of the photo is our first batches of handcream.
+It's also used for hand creams, lipbalms and candles.
+Handcream?
+We've got an incredible formulation.
 This cream contains Apricot Kernel Oil, Beeswax, Vitamin E and just a hint of essential oils.
 It's a fabulous handcream that you're sure to love.
 (I've got two unexpected testimonials from men about how this handcream helps fix ingrown hairs.
 One man, Caucasian, had the hair on his arm.
 The other man, African American, had a problem with ingrown whiskers and is convinced that our cream solves his problem quickly and reliably.
 I also got a testimonial about the cream quickly healing up a cold sore.)
 Also available as a lipbalm in small containers.
 The lipbalm contains just a hint of honey for those sweet lips.
 Honey soap and candles are also for sale.
 In fact we have just a handful of special candle holders too... click here.

 CLICK HERE FOR HONEY ORDER PAGE